cp7crash/azfunc-shorturl/readme.md

 On deployment, relevant configuration will need setting manually within azure console or via an ARM template.

 ## Known Issues
-Upon refresh from CMS, short urls are inserted or overwritten and it doesn't currently support removal of URLs
+1. Upon refresh from CMS, short urls are inserted or overwritten only, therrfore it doesn't currently support removal of URLs.
+Workaround: use storage explorer